Generalize Symbolic Knowledge With Neural Rule Engine: Experiment

+To train the neural layout parser and the modules, the experiments are conducted through a pretraining phase and a finetuning phase.
+It is important that during the pretraining phase, only the training dataset is fed into NRE.
+For action modules, patterns are randomly chosen from sentences in the training dataset, by which we can generate massive data.
+For the parser, we randomly generate RE-RPN pairs at each training step.
+In the finetuning phase, both the training dataset and the training rule set are used by Reinforcement Learning.
+To test the model, we feed the test dataset and the test rule set into NRE which have not been seen by the model.

-We train models with Adadelta Optimizer \citep{zeiler2012adadelta} and finetune them by Stochastic Gradient Descent (SGD) with learning rate 0.001 \citep{kiefer1952stochastic}.
-In Chinese crime case classification dataset, we utilize fastText \citep{bojanowski2017enriching} to pretrain the word vectors based on corpus collected by Internet crawlers.
-In relation classification dataset, we choose a publicly available word vectors \citep{mikolov2018advances} \footnote{\href{https://fasttext.cc/docs/en/english-vectors.html}{https://fasttext.cc/docs/en/english-vectors.html}}.
-The embedding table in every model is not trainable, in other words, all words vectors are kept static during training.
-More hyperparameters are shown in Table \ref{table: hyperparamters}
+We train models with Adadelta Optimizer \citep{zeiler2012adadelta} and finetune them by Stochastic Gradient Descent (SGD) \citep{kiefer1952stochastic} with learning rate 0.001.
+We utilize pretrained fastText \citep{bojanowski2017enriching} word vectors as inputs.
+More hyperparameters are shown in Table \ref{table: hyperparamters}.